Sunil-plsr/Android-BluePrints/README.md

 # Android-BluePrints
-This repository consists of sample projects, which are intend to get an basic idea about the Concepts that I am trying to learn
+This repository consists of sample projects(created by myself and others), which are intend to get an basic idea about the Concepts that I am trying to learn.